philc/backtrace_shortener/README.markdown

     (or you can just take backtrace_shortener.rb and copy it to your project.
 It's short.)

-    In your code
+In your code:

     require "backtrace_shortener"
+    BacktraceShortener.monkey_patch_the_exception_class!

 Features
 --------

-With it installed, an unwieldy exception backtrace which previously looked like this:
+With backtrace_shortener enabled, an unwieldy exception backtrace which previously looked like this:

     RuntimeError: It's no good, I can't maneuver!
     /Users/philc/api_server/server.rb:86:in `block in <class:ServerRoot>'